2018 MTQA Trainings

 Daniel H. Gong, MS, MSO, C-PM

 Gong is the clinical service/laboratory manager for the UC Davis Dermatopathology Services/Mohs Laboratories.
-He has more than 22 years of clinical and research experience stemming from his work at UC Davis Health System and University of the Pacific, where he received his master’s degree in Biologic Science.
-Gong is a member of the ASMH Board of Directors and the MTQA Committee, and holds a certification in Practice Management by the American Pathology Foundation.
+He has more than 22 years of clinical and research experience stemming from his work at UC Davis Health System and University of the Pacific, where he received his master’s degree in Biological Science.
+Daniel is a member of the ASMH Board of Directors - Vice President and the MTQA Committee Co-Chair, and holds a certification in Practice Management by the American Pathology Foundation.
 He is also a lecturer/course faculty for the Annual Fundamentals of Mohs Surgery Course and Clinical Symposium in Dermatologic Surgery: Focus on Skin Cancer.
-His technical areas of expertise include setup and maintenance of Mohs tissue processing, and paraffin and frozen section immunohistochemistry including direct immunofluorescence.
+His technical areas of expertise include setup and maintenance of Mohs tissue processing, and paraffin, CLIA/CAP regulations and frozen section immunohistochemistry including direct immunofluorescence.

 Marilyn McCulloch, CLT